Funny Lady: Development

 Although contractually bound to make one more film for producer Ray Stark (Fanny Brice's one-time son-in-law), Streisand balked at doing the project.
 She told Stark "that it would take litigation to make her do a sequel."
 However, Streisand liked the script, which showed Fanny to be "...tougher, more acerbic, more mature...", and she agreed.

+Arnold Schulman wrote a script and got credit but said most of the final screenplay was the work of Jay Presson Allen.

 Casting

 The first to read for Billy Rose was Robert Blake.
 Other actors were mentioned, including Al Pacino and Robert De Niro, but ultimately James Caan was chosen.
 Streisand explained: "It comes down to whom the audience wants me to kiss.
 Robert Blake, no. James Caan, yes."

 Filming

-Stark, unhappy with the scenes shot by original cinematographer Vilmos Zsigmond, lured an ailing James Wong Howe out of retirement to complete the film.
+Vilmos Zsigmond was the film's original director of photography, but was fired after less than three days by Stark who was unhappy with the footage.
+Zsigmond and his camera operator Nick McLean later said Stark wanted a more stylized, classical Hollywood fashion of musical photography, while Zsigmond had sought a more realist approach similar to Cabaret, which Stark thought looked too dark.
+The producer lured an ailing James Wong Howe out of semi-retirement to complete the film.
 It proved to be his final project, and it earned him an Academy Award nomination.

 Post-production

 Studio executives forced Ross to trim the film to a manageable 136 minutes before release.
 Much of Vereen's performance ended up on the cutting room floor, together with a recreation of Brice's Baby Snooks radio show and dramatic scenes involving her and her daughter.

 In addition to Howe, Oscar nominations went to Ray Aghayan and Bob Mackie for Best Costume Design, Kander and Ebb for Best Original Song ("How Lucky Can You Get"), Peter Matz for Best Scoring of an Original Song Score and/or Adaptation, and the sound team.
 Streisand, Caan and Vereen all received Golden Globe Award nominations, as did Kander and Ebb and the film itself, but it was shut out of any wins in both competitions.